KaiTheRedNinja/Jumbleum/Notes.docc/SST/Amath/Topics/Differentiation and integration.md

 Note that:
 - The `+C` goes away, because they cancel out when subtracting.
-- `a` is usually larger than `b`, aka further along the x-axis.
+- `$a$` is usually larger than `b`, aka further along the x-axis.
 Inverting this may result in a negative area.
 - This measures area "under" the graph.
 When the graph is below the x-axis, the area is negative.
 - A definite integral of 0 does not mean the function is 0.
 It means the area under the curve is 0, which could mean the function is symmetrical, such as `y = sin(x)`.